Local Conservation Fund

 The first of its kind in Canada—this fund supports conservation in the Columbia Valley.

-We partner with the Regional District of East Kootenay (RDEK) to support funding for projects in rural areas and municipalities in the Columbia Valley, between Spillamacheen and Canal Flats.
+We partner with the Regional District of East Kootenay (RDEK) to support funding for projects in rural areas and municipalities in the Columbia Valley, between Spillimacheen and Canal Flats.
 The purpose of this funding is to support projects that will contribute to conservation of our natural areas.
-Since 2010, this fund has invested over $2.8 million into priority local conservation projects in the Columbia Valley.
+Since 2010, this fund has invested nearly $3.1 million into priority local conservation projects in the Columbia Valley.

 Current Intake